Meet Our Staff

 As the Director of Admission, Kathy enjoys communication with families and students about Internship Year.
-In addition to holding info sessions, tours, and interviews for prospective families, she also is a co-organizer of USA Gap Year Fairs, a national fair series that travels to over 20 U.S. States.
+In addition to holding info sessions, tours, and interviews for prospective families, she also is a director of USA Gap Year Fairs, a national fair series that travels to over 20 U.S. States.
 Kathy joined Dynamy’s team in 2010.

 Kathy received her B.A. in International Business and Chinese Studies from Assumption College, and her Masters in Integrated Marketing Communications from Emerson College.
 She worked at Emerson College in the Admissions department, and later became Assistant Director of Admissions at Clark University.
 Kathy enjoys working with youth to help discover their path from gap year to the college process.

 She enjoys attending the many wonderful events and festivals throughout Worcester with her husband and two dogs.
 Kathy also frequently hosts foreign exchange students from China and Korea, and during the summers she loves to travel to remote locations; her last trip was to Myanmar.

 Gregg began working with Dynamy as an Advisor in 2014.
 He graduated from Assumption College with a B.A. in Psychology and an M.A. in Counseling Psychology with a concentration in cognitive-behavioral therapy.
 During his time in graduate school, he was involved with a research team that studied the links between memory and emotion with emerging adults.

 Gregg’s interest in working with teenagers and young adults s has led him to roles in high school, college, and mentoring settings.
 He taught within the classroom to consulted with college human resource departments around student access and policies.